brandon-and-ethan/celebrate/README.md

 Repellent and sun screen will be provided, but we encourage you to pack products of your choice as well.
 Do not forget to ***pack a swim suit*** for the celebration on the 4th as well!

+If you are interested in wearing ceremonial colors we have decided to use khaki, white, and sage.

 NO HEELS!

 ![](/images/lakefront.jpg)